-The Employee and Headteacher/Principal / line manager should discuss and mutually agree appropriate KIT days.
-There is no expectation for the Headteacher/Principal / line manager to offer work during maternity leave or for the Employee to accept any request to work.
+The employee and Headteacher/Principal / line manager should discuss and mutually agree appropriate KIT days.
+There is no expectation for the Headteacher/Principal / line manager to offer work during maternity leave or for the employee to accept any request to work.

-KIT days may be paid without affecting statutory maternity pay or leave.
-However, where a KIT day is worked during the paid part of maternity leave, the KIT hours/days will be offset against any pay.
-This means that unless the pay for the hours worked in that week exceeds the pay the Employee is currently receiving, there will be no payment made for the hours worked.

-If an Employee works a KIT day in the unpaid part of maternity leave they will receive payment for the hours worked.

-KIT days may not be taken during the first 2 weeks following childbirth.
-Taking KIT days does not extend the duration of the maternity leave.

-Working for any part of a day will count as one KIT day.
+- KIT days may be paid without affecting statutory or contractual maternity pay or leave.
+Any hours undertake for KITS days will be paid at the standard hourly rate (inclusive of any recurring allowances).
+This will be paid in addition to any statutory or contractual maternity pay that you are due to receive. - If an employee works a KIT day in the unpaid part of maternity leave they will receive payment for the hours worked. - KIT days may not be taken during the first 2 weeks following childbirth.
+Taking KIT days does not extend the duration of the maternity leave. - Working for any part of a day will count as one KIT day.